jlim25/.github/RELICENSE/skylerduggan.md

-This is a statement by Skyler Zane Roland Duggan that grants permission to relicense its copyrights in the Chrysalis Blockchain project (chrysalis-blc) under any Open Source Initiative approved license chosen by the chrysalis-blc project team.
+This is a statement by Skyler Zane Roland Duggan that grants permission to relicense its copyrights in the Chrysalis Blockchain project (chrysalis-blc) under any Open Source Initiative approved license chosen by the chrysalis-blc project team..

 A portion of the commits made by the Github handle "SkylerDuggan", with commit author "SkylerDuggan", are copyright of Skyler Zane Roland Duggan.
 This document hereby grants the